michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 	ThetaCloud::addWriteHandler()
 		Method for registering an :term:`ThetaCloud::DeviceWriteHandler` callback to ThetaCloud.

-		In other words, callbacks provided using this method will be called when a data will be available to the device.
+		In other words, callbacks provided using this method will be called when a data will be available to the device for *consumption*.

-		For data to become available for the device, it needs to be provided to ThetaCloud using the :term:`ThetaCloud::write()` method, and the ``name`` field of ``SensorData`` needs to be equal to the ``topic`` argument passed during the registration.
+		For data to be consumed by the device, it needs to be provided to ThetaCloud using the :term:`ThetaCloud::write()` method, and the ``name`` field of ``SensorData`` needs to be equal to the ``topic`` argument passed during the registration.